 During 2009, FPL's senior management made the decision to replace the EPU Management team.
-Senior management appears to have believed

-FPSC audit staff's opinion is that this change was made in part due to Though FPL disagrees, an investigative report by Concentric Energy Advisors.
+Senior management appears to have believed the management team could not provide the necessary control of EPC contractor estimates and that more aggressive actions were required.
+FPSC audit staff's opinion is that this change was made in part due to performance issues.
+Though FPL disagrees, an investigative report by Concentric Energy Advisors.
 Inc. (Concentric) appears to confirm FPSC audit staff's opinion.